Bhagavadgita Pages, Chapters 1 to 18

 6.13: Holding the body, the neck and the head straight and still, looking at the tip of his nose, but not looking all around, (continued)

-6.14: With serene mind and fearless, firmly resolved in celibacy, with subdued mind, the yogi should sit concentrating his mind upon Me and only Me as the Supreme goal.
+6.14: With serene mind, fearless, firmly resolved in vow of celibacy, and with subdued mind, the yogi should sit concentrating his mind upon Me and holding only Me as the Supreme goal.

 One of the angas (steps or limbs) is Yama meaning abstinence or restraint This is a preparatory practice before initiation into Sannyāsa.
 See Chapter six Verse four commentaries for details on Anga.
 Coming to Bramacharya, Swami Vivekananda observes that sex leads to waste of seeds, weakness of the body, and excessive worry lines on the face, loss of glint in the eyes, deafness, and dull brain.
 But a celibate has a good body, alert keen brain, divine looks, and disposition.
 A Sannyāsi's life is a reversal to his pristine childhood, when everything was simple, celibate, and godlike.
 From that childlike state, let him go to realize Brahman.
 Continence is energy conserved is energy saved.
 Perfect sexual abstinence means purity and chastity in thought, word, and deed.
 True love is one-pointed and goes to the Lord.
 In a sannyāsi, it goes to Brahman.
 If one can control this basic human emotion and urge, one can become a sannyāsi.
 Vivekananda says that twelve years of practice of celibacy has sharpened his intellect, improved his memory, and thought flow at lectures.
 It can happen to anybody.
 Total abstinence and control of sex life are two different practices: a householder who controls or limits his sex life is a bramacharin; but an ascetic should be a bramacharin in thought, word, and deed; higher standards apply to the ascetic.
 Sex is distracting and so some ascetics and bramacharins go to the extent of avoiding even a visual contact with the opposite sex.
 To them, visual contact is thought-provoking and that is bad for a sannyāsi.
 Many of Ramanuja's disciples were married men, who most likely practiced sexual control or moderation and not celibacy while engaged in bhakti yoga.
 Then again, bhakti to God is so overwhelming that any remnants of sexual urge and practice come to naught, though they stay married as it was the case with Gandhi.
 When it comes to True Love, only God qualifies to receive it. .